AlanMarkBerg/hack-at-lack16/README.md

 All material in the github location should be open via the Apache 2 license.

 ## The Edinburgh TBD
-https://docs.google.com/document/d/1Fr-RAZ6TaYIAuWBoT1OTITXl30BvUDekb9UyQuLgYdg/edit?usp=sharing
+We are trying to move to a commenting model - instead of editing the document directly, please comment on it (rather than editing it directly).
+We will close editing at midday Thursday 28th - you can sign it in person at the LAK 16 dinner Thursday night! https://docs.google.com/document/d/1Fr-RAZ6TaYIAuWBoT1OTITXl30BvUDekb9UyQuLgYdg/edit?usp=sharing

 ## Team challenges